tilt-dev/api.tilt.dev/docs/interface/ui-resource-v1alpha1.md

   The UpdateStatus is a simple, high-level summary of any update tasks to bring the resource up-to-date.

   If the resource runs a server, this may include both build tasks and live-update syncing.

+- **waiting** (UIResourceStateWaiting)

+  Waiting provides detail on why the resource is currently blocked from updating.

+  <a name="UIResourceStateWaiting"></a>
+  **

+  - **waiting.reason** (string), required

+    Reason is a unique, one-word reason for why the UIResource update is pending.

+  - **waiting.on** ([]UIResourceStateWaitingOnRef)

+    HoldingOn is the set of objects blocking this resource from updating.

+    These objects might NOT be explicit dependencies of the current resource.
+For example, if an un-parallelizable resource is updating, all other resources with queued updates will be holding on it with a reason of `waiting-for-local`.

+    <a name="UIResourceStateWaitingOnRef"></a>
+    **

+  - **waiting.on.apiVersion** (string), required

+    APIVersion for the object type being waited on.

+  - **waiting.on.group** (string), required

+    Group for the object type being waited on.

+  - **waiting.on.kind** (string), required

+    Kind of the object type being waited on.

+  - **waiting.on.name** (string), required

+    Name of the object being waiting on.